 The mass transit network for 1.25 Million doesn’t include a rapid route from Leger to either West Edmonton Mall or Lewis Farms.
 The project demand for a route between Leger and Lewis Farms is not anticipated to warrant a mass transit connection; however, a mass transit connection between Leger and West Edmonton Mall is being considered.

 It’s hard to imagine that 30 years ago when electric busses were all taken off the road and all the power lines taken down that the city would be in a position that it would be able to use that system again.
 While the EV market claims to be the be all end all of everything it is hardly the answer for reliability and cost effectiveness.
 So the question is why is the city not going back to the trolley style system that is much more cost effective than chargeable busses and diesel?
 As well as having a much longer lifecycle, cleaner and if the worry of power outages are a concern install a small battery pack to be able to get the busses parked off the roads.
 We had cleaner air in the days of the overhead lines running the busses.
 You have the LRT on overhead lines and is clean.
 Just a thought, doubt anyone really cares about the air in reality as many jurisdictions do the same thing.
-There are many circular routes throughout edmonton that could be run by overhead power, these type of units are much cheaper than EV battery powered units so not only do you save on purchase, maintenance, reliability etc, you win in lifecycle extension.Porkchop1121 asked 6 months ago
+There are many circular routes throughout edmonton that could be run by overhead power, these type of units are much cheaper than EV battery powered units so not only do you save on purchase, maintenance, reliability etc, you win in lifecycle extension.Porkchop1121 asked about 1 year ago

 Edmonton phased out trolley buses between 2008 and 2010 for a number of reasons: including the cost of maintaining overhead lines (which ran over very busy roads) and challenges around changing or expanding trolley routes as the city grew (including addressessing construction detours).
 Electric buses offer reduced noise and emissions and greater flexibility in where it can travel without running exposed, high-voltage wires over busy roadways.